Calebe94/Kindle-Clock/Readme.md

 # WebLaunch #

 WebLaunch is an extension for the Kindle Touch and Kindle PaperWhite with JailBreak and the application launcher KUAL.
-It is designed to open a URL without the browser frame (the black status bar can be removed too) to make it look like a native application.
+It is designed to open a URL without the browser frame to make it look like a native application.
+It was designed by PaulFreund in 2013.

+This is a version that works on newer generations.
+Some of the features have been stripped away as I didn't got the time to fix it all.
+You can send pull requests, I'll review it and then accept.
+I dont have much time for this project anymore.

+Battery usage is pretty high.
+It is a work in progress.

+## Important ##

+As of this moment there's no way of getting out of the application without restarting the kindle or using USBNetwork to get out of it.
+Be advised.

 ## Install ##